 The following summary was taken from the IARC monograph for Cobalt in hard-metals and cobalt sulphate, published in 2006.
+Information on the references cited in this section (in parenthesis) can be found in the cited summary document.

 Cobalt sulphide particles were found to induce DNA strand breaks and alkali-labile sites in Chinese hamster ovary cells.
 Data on the induction of gene mutations in Chinese hamster cells by cobalt sulphide particles are conflicting.
 Cobalt sulphide was shown to induce morphological transformation in Syrian hamster embryo cells; the crystalline form of cobalt sulphide being more active than the amorphous form.